nightscout/nightscout.github.io/docs/nightscout/new_user.md

 Since the [beginning](https://github.com/nightscout/cgm-remote-monitor/pull/98) Heroku has been a very popular platform for Nightscout.
 Most of the documentation is based on a Heroku Nightscout.
 On August 25th 2022, Salesforce decided to [drop the free plan](https://blog.heroku.com/next-chapter).
-In order to keep your Nightscout running in Heroku, you can [upgrade to an Eco plan](../../vendors/heroku/ecoplan) or a [Hobby plan](../../vendors/heroku/hobbyplan).
+In order to keep your Nightscout running in Heroku, you can [upgrade to an Eco plan](../../vendors/heroku/ecoplan) or a [Basic plan](../../vendors/heroku/hobbyplan).
 You can [create your new Nightscout site with Heroku](../../vendors/heroku/new_user) using an Eco plan (5$ / month).

 > **Pros**: